ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <i class="icon icon-phone foo"></i>  six weeks later
 <i class="bar baz icon icon-phone foo"></i>  a year later
 ```
 What exactly is that last one supposed to be?
-Not clear; too messy.
+Code is no longer clear.
+It got messy.
 #### 3) The tag becomes unavoidable boilerplate with no meaning:
 ```html
 <i class="icon icon-phone"></i>